-The Taxpayer Relief Act of 1997 allows a tax credit to be claimed for out-of-pocket payments made to the Alamo Colleges during the 2016 calendar year for tuition and certain fees.
-The IRS requires that Alamo College provide a 1098-T tax form to you for your use in completing IRS form 8863.
-The 1098-T tax forms will be mailed by January 31, 2017.
+The Taxpayer Relief Act of 1997 allows a tax credit to be claimed for out-of-pocket payments made to the Alamo Colleges District on behalf of Northeast Lakeview College District, Northwest Vista College District, Palo Alto College, St. Philip's College, and San Antonio College during 2017 for tuition and certain fees.
+The IRS requires that we provide a 1098-T statement to you for your use in completing IRS form 8863.
+The l098-T tax forms will be mailed by January 31, 2018.
 The Alamo Colleges have elected to report amounts billed for qualified tuition and related expenses.

 The amounts and calculations used to determine the credit are the decision of the taxpayer after consideration of relevant IRS regulations, Form 8863 and perhaps, the advice of a tax consultant.

 A 1098-T is sent to each student who was billed or had billing adjustments for college-credit classes in 2017.
 The Alamo Colleges have elected to report the amount the student was billed (Box 2) during 2017.
 There will be no amounts reported in Box 1 of the 1098-T form.
 Continuing Education students will not be mailed a 1098-T. Continuing Education students may request copies of their paid tuition bills from the Continuing Education Office.

 You may access your 1098-T tax form online by January 31, 2018 at https://heartland.ecsi.net/.

 2. Why do I need to provide a Social Security Number (SSN) or Tax